bjatkin/yok/v2/README.md

     }

     # 'got' here is populated with the contents of stdout after running the given script
-    # this can be modified using the stdout, stderr, and stdin parameters
     let got = self()
     assert got == :4, "the script returned {got}, but wanted :4" }